-The Nigerian dream for our parents was for their kids to go to the best schools in the world, come back home with good grades, work for a good company and start a family.
+The Nigerian dream for our parents was for their kids to go to the best schools in the world, come back home with good grades, work for a good company, and start a family.
 I was an interview away from achieving a significant step in my parents’ Nigerian dream.
-My wife who was my girlfriend at the time, trying her best to convince my very broke self that this was the best way forward.
-But in my heart, I knew to go for that interview would be the worst mistake I would ever make, I had to walk away from their dream.
+With my wife who was my girlfriend at the time, trying her best to convince my very broke self that this was the best way forward, but in my heart, I knew to go for that interview would be the worst mistake I would ever make; I had to walk away from their dream.

 Image Courtesy of Unsplash

-They found each other and had a twenty-two year marriage before my mother's passing, so yes they achieved the proverbial Nigerian Dream, and worked so hard to make sure my sister and I had the best chance to do the same.
-We went to the best schools around the world, I finished high school in South Korea at a private American school, that my father says cost more than any university tuition he ever paid.
-I got my first degree in criminal justice from the University of Louisiana Lafayette, barely survived a law degree at the University of Manchester, and finally a Masters in Human resource management and business at Aston Business School.
+They found each other and had a twenty-two-year marriage before my mother's passing, so yes they achieved the proverbial Nigerian Dream, and worked so hard to make sure my sister and I had the best chance to do the same.
+We went to the best schools around the world; I finished high school in South Korea at a private American school, that my father says cost more than any university tuition he had ever paid.
+I got my first degree in criminal justice from the University of Louisiana Lafayette, barely survived a law degree at the University of Manchester, and finally a Masters in Human resource management and Business at Aston Business School, UK.

 Now during the 1980s when it seemed my parents’ generation were all achieving the Nigerian dream, Nigeria’s population at that time according to www.worldmeters.info was 73,460,724.
 The major obstacle they faced on their way to achieving this dream was affording a decent education.
 My father would always tell me that it took him over 15 years after high school to get to the point of obtaining a Master’s degree In electrical engineering because of how many times his education was placed on hold due to lack of funds.